jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control-Signature-In-Header-Or-URL.md

 ```
 The Signature calculation result shall be xvj2Iv7WcSwnN26XYnTq/c2YBQs=, because

-Authorization = “jingdong “ + AccessKey + “:” + Signature, so the final Authorization is "jingdong qbS5QXpLORrvdrmb: xvj2Iv7WcSwnN26XYnTq/c2YBQs=", then plus Authorization header to compose the message to be sent finally:
+Authorization = "jingdong " + AccessKey + ":" + Signature, so the final Authorization is "jingdong qbS5QXpLORrvdrmb: xvj2Iv7WcSwnN26XYnTq/c2YBQs=", then plus Authorization header to compose the message to be sent finally:
 ```
 PUT /sign.txt   HTTP/1.1
   Content-Type: text/plain